The Ozark Mountain Daredevils: 1980s

 By 1979, the group had moved over to Columbia Records and put out the self-titled Ozark Mountain Daredevils in May 1980.
 This album, recorded in Los Angeles, was produced by famed country rock pioneer producer John Boylan and did not feature Chappell or Canaday, and Walle only contributed slide guitar to a few songs, since Boylan insisted on bringing in session players for a more typical "California country rock laid back sound", which was popular at the time.
 But country rock's popularity seemed to be on the wane at the dawn of the 1980s as groups such as the Ozarks, Poco and Firefall saw their sales begin to slip away.
 The album saw the band moving away from country towards more of a slicker pop rock sound on some of the songs.
 But it failed to find many takers at the record stores and Columbia dropped the group after only one record.

-In 1980, Walle left the Daredevils to be replaced by Springfield guitarist Terry Wilson (who had been playing with Granda in a side project created for fun called the Dog People).
+In 1980 Walle left the Daredevils to be replaced by Springfield guitarist Terry Wilson (who had been playing with Granda in a side project created for fun called the Dog People).
 Chappell also split in 1980 to relocate to Florida.

-In December 1980, Brayfield, Chowning, Jones and Chappell (Chappell at the first show only) reunited with the band for two shows, one in Springfield and one in Kansas City.
+In December 1980 Brayfield, Chowning, Jones and Chappell (Chappell at the first show only) reunited with the band for two shows, one in Springfield and one in Kansas City.
 The first was at Hammons Student Center on December 6 and the second, on December 31, occurred at the Uptown Theater in Kansas City.
 The latter show was later put out on CD (in August 2006) and DVD (in June 2007) as 1980 Reunion Concert: Rhythm And Joy.

 After divorcing his wife, Larry Lee left the band and relocated to Nashville, Tennessee, to pursue his own career in 1982 after releasing a solo album, Marooned, that had been recorded in Los Angeles for Columbia and released in March of the same year.
 He also worked as a songwriter and country producer (for Alabama, Juice Newton and others) and would still play drums on occasion with other acts.
 In the mid-'80s, he even did a stint with Jimmy Buffett's Coral Reefer Band.
 After Lee's 1982 departure, the group was left a quintet, with Dillon, Cash, Granda, Canaday and Wilson.

-That same year, there was another major upheaval as Dillon and Cash decided that they'd had enough as well.
+Later that same year, there was another major upheaval as Dillon and Cash decided that they'd had enough as well.
 After some consideration, it was decided that the group would continue with Granda and the returning Randle Chowning leading a new lineup that included Bobby "Lloyd" Hicks (vocals, drums, percussion, ex-Steve Forbert, Dave Alvin), Joe Terry (vocals, keyboards, from the St. Louis group the Couch Dancers) and Tulsa guitarist Gary Smith.
 Canaday stayed on and once again became the band's road manager.